 This is a plant that can be in either sun or shade, so it's very easy to place in the garden.
 However, the placement is going to depend on the climate.
-For those who have very hot summers, keep the plants in the shade, so they don't go to seed too quickly.
+If you have very hot summers, keep the plants in the shade so they don't go to seed too quickly.
 Full sun is perfect for mild summers or until the temperatures begin to rise.

 Growing and Harvesting